 Yoga classes for women, nestled amongst the beauty of a private home studio in Beaconsfield Upper.

 For the past ten years or so, I have woven the teachings and practice of yoga into my life.
-My dedicated practice has gifted me a deeper understanding of myself, others and the environment in which we live.
-This gentle, loving connection has shown me how to live responsively, consciously and how to find harmony with what is, moment-to-moment, in the ever-changing nature of life (of course, all of this is a continual work in progress!)
+My dedicated practice has gifted me a deeper understanding of myself, others and the environment in which I live.
+This gentle, loving connection has illuminated a pathway of how to live responsively, consciously and how to find harmony with what is, moment-to-moment, in the ever-changing nature of life (of course, all of this is a continual work in progress!)

 Not surprisingly during my time overseas, my hypersensitivity became increasingly heightened and yet paradoxically I continued to push and achieve.
 I was creating a façade of who I thought I should be, instead of honouring who I was at my core.

 Life began to settle.
 I began to find my inner anchor.
-Tending to myself with compassion, kindness and forgiveness, I realised I needed to turn inward to experience the acceptance, self-love, sense of belonging and enough-ness I was so busily searching outwardly for.
+Tending to myself with compassion, kindness and forgiveness, I began to turn inward to experience the acceptance, self-love, sense of belonging and enough-ness I was so busily searching outwardly for.

 These days, I have the incredible honour of being mum to two adorable, lively souls – Louis and Matisse, quite possibly my two greatest teachers.
 I am wife to a wisdom-filled, light-hearted tradie.
 Bee guardian.
 Lover of the outdoors – the bushland and the ocean.
 Faltering green-thumb.
 Dear friend to myself and others.

-In the studio, I am a highly skilled, experienced, intuitive, perceptive and welcoming teacher.
-My nurturing teaching draws on the philosophy of yoga and my lived experiences, a passion for mindfulness, functional movement and the healing art of yoga nidra.
-I create a safe and welcoming space, guiding students to settle into their unique experience as it unfolds on the mat and how this flows into and is borne, from life itself.
-I empower students to move according to their unique rhythms and structure and in doing so, to rediscover who they are at their essence.
+In the studio, I am a highly skilled, experienced, intuitive, perceptive and welcoming guide.
+My nurturing teaching draws on the philosophy of yoga and my lived experiences, a passion for mindfulness, functional movement and the healing arts of yoga nidra and reiki.
+I create a safe and welcoming space, guiding students to settle into their unique experience as it unfolds on the mat and how this flows into and is borne from life itself.
+I empower students to move according to their unique rhythms and structure and in doing so, to reconnect with their heart as they rediscover who they are at their essence.